-If you are in Australia and wish to complain about a failure on the part of John Deere Financial to comply with the Australian Privacy Principles please contact John Deere Financial on 1800 857 057 (NZ 0800 445 648).
+If you wish to complain about a failure on the part of John Deere to comply with obligations under Applicable Law which affects your credit-related information, please contact us on 1800 857 057.
 You can also:

 You will receive an acknowledgment of your complaint as soon as practicable and in any case within 7 days after we receive it.

 John Deere is committed to a fair and prompt resolution of any complaint.
 Once your complaint is received, our Privacy Officer will liaise with managers and staff to resolve the complaint.
 If: